AlexxNB/TCPServerGUI/README.md

 # TCPServerGUI
-TCP Server with GUI to debug tcp connections.
+The TCP Server with GUI to debug TCP connections.